Let’s face it acne is not a fun topic.

 - having a lot of coconut oil daily (2-4 tbsp, amount varies on my day and mood) –> make sure it is a good quality coconut oil too!

 - eating high quality grass-fed meats (mainly beef and livers) a few times a week —> since they are full of vitamins and minerals.
-If interested you can read here for more benefits of eating livers.
-Michelle and I prefer to eat them as meatballs.

 - having a green juice (Green smoothies might work for some but I did not want a lot of sugar even if it was from fruit- still not sure where I stand on this yet.
 I love both smoothies and juices but lately with me doing more juices over smoothies my skin seems to be liking it.
 So if you are someone who has been doing green smoothies and still having skin issues, try green juices to see what happens.)